 Though we see fires occurring less often on the construction site than with occupied or vacant properties, they still do happen.
-The use of a blowtorch, sparks created while welding or improper hookup of electrical wiring can all cause fires at a rehab.
-Of course you want to hire someone experienced, reliable and committed to fire safety to complete your rehab or maintain your rental, but don’t put yourself at risk by selecting someone that has no insurance to pay for damages for which they could become liable.
-Construction is a dangerous trade and the risk of injury is high.
-The cost of hiring someone without the proper licensing, insurance or who doesn’t obtain the proper permitting could land you in a lawsuit that may cost you your livelihood!
+The use of a blowtorch, sparks created while welding, or improper hookup of electrical wiring can all cause fires at a rehab.
+Of course, you want to hire someone experienced, reliable, and committed to fire safety to complete your rehab or maintain your rental, but don’t put yourself at risk by hiring someone that has no insurance to pay for damages for which they could become liable.
+Construction is a dangerous trade, and the risk of injury is high.
+The cost of hiring someone without the proper licensing, insurance, or who doesn’t obtain the proper permits could land you in a lawsuit that may cost you your livelihood!

-Not all of you may invest in areas prone to wildfire, but for those who do, it is extremely important to do your part in making your property as fire-resistant as possible.
+For those who invest in areas where wildfires are a common occurrence, it is extremely important to do your part in making your property as fire-resistant as possible.
 You cannot control where or when a wildfire will happen, but you may be able to save your property from being a casualty of mother nature by taking preventive action.
-Creating defensible space around the property and eliminating excess fuels like leaves and pine needle buildup are keys to being “firewise.”
+Creating defensible space around the property and eliminating excess fuels like leaves and pine needle buildup are keys to being “fire wise.”

 How else can you make your property more wildfire resistant?
 Read more here: Wildfire Avoidance Checklist

-We hope that you’ve found these five tips for “taming the flame” helpful.
-With planning and action, you can greatly reduce your risk of a fire at your property along with the potential for fire injuries or deaths.
+We hope that you’ve found these five tips to avoid a fire loss helpful.
+With planning and action, you can significantly reduce your risk of a fire at your property along with the potential for fire injuries or deaths.
 Our goal is to save you from the financial burden and painful restoration process caused by property losses.
 We promise the time and effort you put into fire-prevention planning and mitigation are well worth it.
-More than just the cost savings, you will be able to invest confidently and have peace of mind that you’ve done everything you can to avoid a loss.
+More than just the cost savings, you can invest confidently and have peace of mind that you’ve done everything you can to avoid a loss.